High emotions at pro-EU rally in Warsaw

 Similar demonstrations of a smaller size also took place in 160 other towns, according to independent Polish media.

-But the PiS-run state broadcaster, TVN, reacted with disinformation.
+But the PiS-run state broadcaster, TVP, reacted with disinformation.

 It captioned images of Tusk's speech with the slogan: "Demonstration against the Polish constitution".
 And it filled the airwaves with pro-PiS "experts" describing him as a German lapdog, among other jibes.